28 Helpful Tips for Doing DIY Work Alone

 I don’t own a pallet jack, but I did have a set of swiveling casters!
 After adding some reinforcement blocking to the pallet, I installed a 4-in. caster at each corner.
 It worked perfectly for hauling my entire load of lumber in one trip.

-I’ve since kept my pallet dolly and use it frequently as my multipurpose heavy-stuff mover. — Keith Jones
+I’ve since kept my pallet dolly and use it frequently as my multipurpose heavy-stuff mover. — reader Keith Jones

 A Helper Up High